mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 *Vector processors*, or (like [SIMD](#https://en.wikipedia.org/wiki/SIMD)) processors are microprocessors that are specialized for operatingon vector or matrix data elements.
 These processors have specialized hardware for performing vector operations such as vector addition, vector multiplication, and other operations. <br/>
 Modern graphics processors tend to (pol. *mają tendencję do*) be vector-based processors.
 Modern Intel-based chips also have *Vector Processors* capabilities known as [SSE](#https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) or [MMX](#https://en.wikipedia.org/wiki/MMX_(instruction_set)) operations.

+### Multicore Processors
+Taking the idea of superscalar operations to the next level, it is possible to put multiple microprocessor cores onto a single chip, and have the cores operatein parallel with one another.

+#### Symmetric Multi-core
+A symmetric multi-core processor is one that has multiple cores on a single chip, and all of those cores are identical.
+For example *Intel Core 2*.
+The Core 2 can have either 2 cores on chip (*Core 2 Duo*) or 4 cores on chip (*Core 2 Quad*).
+Each core in the *Core 2* chip is symmetrical, and can function independently of one another. <br/>
+Another example *symmetric multi-core* is [Parallax Propeller](#https://en.wikipedia.org/wiki/Parallax_Propeller).
+The *Parallax Propeller* has 8 cores on chip, each one a 32-bit RISC processor.
+Each core in the *Parallax Propeller* chip is symmetrical, and can function independently of one another.